fhswf/MLPro/doc/rtd/content/gt/01_overview.rst

         from mlpro.gt.models import *

-You can check out some of the examples on our :ref:`how to files<target-howto>` or `here <https://github.com/fhswf/MLPro/tree/main/examples/gt>`_.
+You can check out some of the examples on our `how to files <https://mlpro.readthedocs.io/en/latest/content/append1/howto.gt.html>`_ or `here <https://github.com/fhswf/MLPro/tree/main/examples/gt>`_.